Skip to content

 microagent doctor [--arch <arch>] [--supervisor <path>]

 doctor reports host support for the installed host backend and the default kernel status.
 Run it first when something isn’t working.
+Use host when you want the same information as an inspectable capability report rather than a health check.

 • Apple VF (macOS): Virtualization.framework available, supervisor reachable, default kernel installed, interactive console available.